lukagabric/LargeDatasetSample/README.md

 LargeDatasetSample
 ==================

-This is a sample application that uses Core Data and NSFetchedResultsController to display dataset of 50 000 items.
-It is similar to Contacts of the Phone application.
+This is a sample application that uses Core Data and NSFetchedResultsController to display dataset of 50 000 items (Contacts).
+It is similar to Contacts screen of the Phone application.
+The search filters the items that contain search term in first or last name.

 [![](http://lukagabric.com/wp-content/uploads/2013/06/LargeDatasetSample.png)](http://lukagabric.com/wp-content/uploads/2013/06/LargeDatasetSample.png)